Successive Point-of-Interest Recommendation with Local Differential Privacy: Proposed Method

-Here, $P_{*,j}$ means a column vector of matrix $P$ with index $j$ and $s_{kj}$ indicates $(k,j)$-th element of matrix $Q$.
-To update the POI profile vector, in contrast to the case of the user profile vector, we need a user latent matrix $U$ which can reveal the preferences of the users by multiplying the POI latent matrix $V$.
-For preventing the privacy breaches, one option is to let users perturb their profile vectors directly and submit the perturbed profile vectors to the recommendation server.
-However, directly perturbing the profile vectors will enormously distort users' preferences, which leads to low quality of recommendation.
+Here, $P_{*,j}$ indicates a column vector of matrix $P$ with index $j$ and $s_{kj}$ indicates the $(k,j)$-th element of matrix $Q$.
+The server requires a user latent matrix $U$ to update the POI profile vector, which can reveal the interactions between users and POIs by multiplying the POI latent matrix $V$ with user latent matrix $U$.
+One option is to let users add noise to their profile vector in each iteration of training.
+However, this method will significantly affect both recommendation accuracy and convergence of learning, since the noise added to the profile vectors can lead to a domino effect of adding noise to the outputs of MF algorithm.

-For circumventing the above issue, we instead apply SGD to update the POI profile vector.
-In other words, instead of adding noises to the user profile vectors directly, we let each user submit the perturbed gradients of Equation \ref{eq5}.
-Then, the recommendation server aggregates the perturbed gradients and update the POI profile vector based on SGD.
-Again, we can rewrite the gradient of POI profile vector as follows.
+For circumventing the above issue, we instead perturbed the gradients and applied SGD to update the POI profile vectors.
+In this way, we can bound the noise to affect only the learning process of MF.
+Specifically, we let each user submit the perturbed gradients of Equation \ref{eq5}, as displayed in Figure \ref{fig4}.
+Then, the recommendation server aggregates the perturbed gradients and updates the POI profile vectors.
+Finally, we can rewrite the gradient of the POI profile vector as follows.